-Corporate (AHFC) funds to conduct research, analysis, and information dissemination and interchange among members of the industry, and between the industry and the public.
-Through competitive procedures, an entity would be selected to provide data gathering and analysis of energy efficient designs for homes, as well as, monitoring activity of homes.
+Corporate (AHFC) funds for a designated grant to Cold Climate Housing Research Center to conduct research, analysis, and information dissemination and interchange among members of the industry, and between the industry and the public.
+Data gathering and analysis is being continually related to energy efficiency technology for homes constructed in northern building and market conditions.